tomroper09/delayed_neural_networks/README.md

 # delayed_neural_networks

-# Contains my poster project describing how to analyse and model neural networks with delay differential equations
+### Contains my scientific poster presenting how to analyse and model neural networks with delay differential equations